 applicable to soft water is 1900 l/kg, and to hard water,

-significantly to sediment, soil and sludge substrates
+expected to adsorb significantly to sediment, soil and sludge substrates

 based on the available study data.
-While the binding is not necessarily to organic
+It is believed that the binding to

-carbon, Kd values appear consistent with a log Koc (equivalent) value of
+with a log Koc (equivalent) value of approximately 4.2.

-this has implications for the approach to environmental fate modelling.
+implications for the approach to environmental fate modelling.
+High

 analogues, and other common complexing agents such as EDTA.

-phosphonate complexing agents have revealed
+Studies on analogous phosphonate complexing agents have revealed

 that adsorption is correlated with concentration in the aqueous phase

-and also relates significantly to the type and nature of inorganic content in the
+and also relates significantly to the type and nature of inorganic

-to understanding and modelling of environmental exposure, for substances like this.
+modelling of environmental exposure, for substances like this.

-Therefore, adsorption / desorption data, required in Section
+Therefore, adsorption / desorption data, required in Section 9.3.1 of

-adsorption is believed to be primarily due to interaction with inorganic
+to be primarily due to interaction with inorganic substrate or

 carbon present in the substrate may be exceeded by these other